grinnell-cs/csc151-images/_labs/basic-types.md

 title: Basic types
 summary: |
-  We explore some of the basic types that many implementations of Scheme, including Racket, support.
+  We explore some of the basic types that many implementations of Scheme, including Scheme, support.
 These include a variety of numeric types, characters, strings, and symbols.
-notes: |
-  In fifty minutes, most students only got through the numeric problems.
-This may need to be split.
-(I allowed students to stop early.)
 ---

 ## Useful functions and notation

-In the reading, we introduced a score of new functions for processing the basic types of Racket.
+In the reading, we introduced a score of new functions for processing the basic types of Scheme.
-Think of them as an *essential vocabulary* for expressing basic computation in Racket, similar to the new vocabulary you might encounter when learning a foreign language.
+Think of them as an *essential vocabulary* for expressing basic computation in Scheme, similar to the new vocabulary you might encounter when learning a foreign language.
 However, unlike a foreign language, there isn't an expectation that you get a deck of flash cards and memorize these function names.
 Instead, the expectation is that you will eventually memorize these functions by *consistently building programs* that use these functions, *i.e.*, practice.